-Holcim insulation delivering up to 40% better thermal performance inside world’s largest ‘Passive House’ office building
+Holcim insulation delivers stellar thermal performance for world’s largest ‘passive house’ office building

 Driving energy efficiency is one of the main ways we can decarbonize our cities by addressing the operational emissions of buildings.
 Holcim’s broad range of solutions, from advanced roofing systems and insulation to concrete thermal activation, are making buildings around the world more sustainable in use.